1. Home

 Retrying Payments for PayPal Payments

-You may want to review our admin options for manually managing subscription payments if using PayPal.
+You can review admin options for manually managing subscription payments with PayPal.

 Set up Admin Notifications for Failed Payments